 We put the time and effort into event design because experience matters.
 Stay creative by looking for inspiration outside of the events world.

-Lean on your creative partners like A/V providers, furniture suppliers, and designers who are responsible for the visual appeal of your event.
+Lean on your creative partners ” like entertainers, furniture suppliers, and designers ” who are responsible for the visual appeal of your event.
 Challenge them and be deliberate about every design detail.

-Managing events in cities across the country or across the globe means having an understanding for the culture and people in that city.
+If you manage events in cities across the country (or across the globe), you need to understand the culture and people in that location.
 Planning an event in LA?
 You better have a good grasp on the traffic situation.
 Consider the nature and demographic makeup of the city your event is in to avoid any serious oversights.

 When choosing a destination, be conscious about the message it sends.
 Work with the CVB in the area to tie the culture of the community into the themes of your destination event.

 How do you know you’ve designed a memorable event?
-One way is to find out if attendees are sharing photos or using your event hashtag on social.
+One way is to find out if attendees are sharing photos or using your event hashtag on social media.

 If you’re reading this, you probably love to think in terms of checklists, bullet points, and action items.